kaushik-bhide/YouTube-Trending-Insights-UK/README.md

 Delivered a Jupyter Notebook showcasing data cleaning, visualisation, and insight storytelling.

 Demonstrated the ability to convert unstructured data into actionable insights through analysis and visual presentation.

+🔗 Dataset

+Kaggle – Trending YouTube Video Statistics

+🧩 Next Steps

+Expand analysis to multiple countries for comparative insights.

+Build an interactive dashboard using Streamlit or Plotly Dash.

+Apply basic NLP to analyse comment sentiment and title keywords.